nbransby/dialogue-builder/README.md

 The array passed to the dialogue function form the lines of your script, an element in this array has to be one of:
 * `say` _string_: Your bot will simply repeat the string passed in
 * `ask` _string_: Identical to `say` except only `ask` statements are repeated on [undo](#undo) or an unhandled response
-* `expect` _string_: This statement marks a break in the dialog to wait for a user response.
+* `expect` _string_: This statement marks a break in the dialogue to wait for a user response.
 The _string_ you pass is the response you expect from the user, it's used as a key when persisting the state of the conversation and so *must* be a string unique amongst all expect statements.
 An expect statement must always be immediately followed by a [`ResponseHandler`](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-symbols)
 * `goto` _string_: A goto statement will cause the dialogue to jump to another location in the script.
 The string you pass in specifies the label to jump to. `goto` statements can also be returned from a [`ResponseHandler's`](#location-onText-onLocation-onImage-onAudio-onVideo-onFile-symbols) methods
 * _string_: Any untagged strings in the array are treated as labels which serve as the destination of goto statements.